-The Compensation Committee (made up of Mr. Gittis and Mr. Drapkin and from and after June 6, 1996 Mr. Semel) determined compensation of Executive Officers of the Company from and after the Offering.
+The Compensation Committee (made up of Messrs.
+Gittis, Drapkin, Janklow (since July 1997) and Semel) determined compensation of executive officers of the Company for 1997.

-The Company has used an airplane which was owned by a corporation of which Messrs.
-Gittis, Drapkin and Levin were the sole stockholders.
-As of December 31, 1996, Mr. Levin no longer holds an ownership interest in the corporation that owns the airplane.
-See "Certain Relationships and Related Transactions--Other".
+Products Corporation has used an airplane which is owned by a corporation of which Messrs.
+Gittis and Drapkin are the sole stockholders.
+See "Certain Relationships and Related Transactions -- Other."